 Honesty: Truly, the Best Policy

 Wow...I've been out for a while.
 I guess that's what trying to fly to Denver and back will do to a girl.
 I haven't wasted my time, though.
-I've been thinking about this last year, and next year, particularly financially, and I have some reflections to share.
+I have some reflections to share.

 I lie to myself a lot.
 I don't do it on purpose, but I end up doing it nonetheless.
 I tell myself that everything is fine when it is not.
 I tell myself that I'll figure out a way to work things out when reality is that the situation just sucks.
 Mostly, I try to protect myself from the frustration and pain of life, because I don't want to have to feel it.
 If I feel it, I have to deal with it, and I either don't want to deal with it, or I fear that it will destroy me.
 Thus, my active sense of self-preservation keeps me dishonest.

 Financially, what I have come to call "self-honesty" is important.
 If a person can't make ends meet, or has wracked up so much debt there's no way they can make monthly payments, or needs to find a way to borrow money for a medical procedure, the first step to finding a solution is for them to be honest with themselves.
-In solving the problem, "I can't pay the bills this month," takes a huge step beyond, "Well, maybe if I don't eat for three weeks..."
-As the leader of the AA group the met at the school I used to work at would say, "You can't solve a problem you just KNOW you don't have!"
+In solving the problem "I can't pay the bills this month" takes a huge step beyond "Well, maybe if I don't eat for three weeks..."
+As the leader of the AA group that met at the school I used to work at would say, "You can't solve a problem you just KNOW you don't have!"

 This keeps you honest because you have a quantifiable way to measure your success.
 Either you spend less than $25 a week on eating out, or you don't.
 There aren't a lot of ways around it.